This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Hit the slopes for skiing and snowboarding

-Skiing (and snowboarding) is without a doubt the most popular activity during winter in Canada.
+Skiing and snowboarding is without a doubt the most popular activity during winter in Canada.
 Although Calgary is located in the prairies, there are a few options when it comes to downhill skiing both in the city and nearby.

 For those who want to hit the larger downhill runs, you’ll need to travel at least 1 hour from Calgary to the Rocky Mountains.

-Sunshine Village is another ski resort just over 1.5 hours west of Calgary.
-It’s a large resort perfect for advanced skiers and snowboarders with lots of black and double black runs and a huge terrain park.
-Sunshine Village is actually home to 10 ski lifts over a large valley connected by one large gondola.
+Sunshine Village is actually home to 10 ski lifts over a large valley connected by the Banff Sunshine Gondola.
 It’s an impressive resort!
 For beginners though, I don’t find the resort that good.
 Many of the green runs have flat spots that stop those who don’t want to go really fast.
 Adult lift tickets start at $190.

 Last is Lake Louise Ski Resort which is 2 hours west of Calgary near the British Columbia border.
-Lake Louise is the largest ski resort in the Alberta Rockies with a 935-meter verticle descent, 7 ski lifts, and 142 kilometers of ski runs.
+Lake Louise is the largest ski resort in the Alberta Rockies with a 935-meter vertical descent, 7 ski lifts, and 142 kilometers of ski runs.
 It’s perfect for beginners, intermediates, and pros.
 This is easily one of the best things to do in Lake Louise in winter!
 Adult lift tickets start at $129 with a half-day option at $99.

 Related read: One of the best places to ski in Canada is Whistler.
 Check out all the best things to do in Whistler in winter!